dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 General Setup Instructions

     The MyJSQLView application is a Java based program and does require the JRE, to be installed.
-The minimum runtime environment needs to be JRE-1.5.
-In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the Derby, MS SQL, MariaDB, MySQL, Oracle, PostgreSQL, or SQLite database.
+The minimum runtime environment needs to be JRE-1.7.
+In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the Derby, MS SQL, MariaDB, MySQL, Oracle, or PostgreSQL database.
 The programs are available on the Internet free of charge.
 Check with the sites db.apache.org/derby/, microsoft.com/en-us/sqlserver/, mariadb.org, dev.mysql.com, oracle.com, jdbc.postgresql.org, and xerial.org.
 The jar file for these extensions needs to be installed to the JRE /lib/ext directory.
 On a Windows system this JRE directory in normally under C:/Windows/java.
 On a Linux/Unix system the directory is normally under the /usr/lib directory, and is most easily found by typing the command "which java" in a console.
 Please consult with each vendor for specific installation instructions for these JDBC pieces of code.
 Similarly if other databases are to be accessed via the application then again installed the recommended driver(s) to the Java Runtime /lib/ext directory.
 The exceptions to JDBC installations are for the Derby, H2, and HSQL databases.
 Derby requires the derby.jar, derbynet.jar, and derbyclient.jar files to placed in the Java Extension directory.
-H2, and HSQL uses an integrated JDBC built into the application.
+H2, and HSQL use an integrated JDBC built into the application.
 MyJSQLView as of v3.47 includes these databases so no additional installation need take place.
+Likewise as of v7.02 the SQLite JDBC need also not be installed as it is a included library along with native libaries for the SQLite database.

     The new login interface and Connection Manager use a XML configuration file for saving user preferences.
 Upon first running MyJSQLView a reference XML file,